XaRhezX/docker-for-codeigniter/README.md

-# CodeIgniter
+# Dockerize CodeIgniter  Project

 CodeIgniter is a powerful yet lightweight PHP framework, suitable for full-featured Web applications.

-# Dockerize

-Put this Docker folder & docker-compose.yml to your CodeIgniter project and run
+Put this Docker folder & docker-compose.yml to your CodeIgniter project

+# And Run
 ```shell
 docker-compose up
 ```